 From that point forward, the CMTC-OVM US Organization has been a private entity governed by no other organization.
 We operate by the guidance of a board of directors.
 And, all financial support is received through our members, donors, and fundraising projects.

 One of the best ways to build awareness, is to be in front of the public.
-Throughout the year, the Global CMTC-OVM US Organization is represented at various conferences.
-Aside from our own conference, we attend the National Organization of Rare Diseases (NORD) Conference in Washington DC, and the Global CMTC-OVM NL member meeting in The Netherlands.
+Throughout the year, the Global CMTC-OVM US Organization is represented at various conferences across the United States and abroad.

 Our goal is to attend more conferences to educate others about the organization, as well as to build awareness of the vascular malformations supported by the organization.